 Your quality assurance plan might come from the top, but it also needs to be informed by the people on the factory floor.
 They’re the ones who get up close and personal with the products and know how processes play out in reality.

-This is why no-code quality assurance software is so effective in manufacturing; because it enables everybody to have an input.
+This is why quality assurance software is so effective in manufacturing; because it enables everybody to have an input.

 When you get the buy-in of all key stakeholders, that’s when you can create quality assurance software that makes a real difference.